 Tip: When to use market value

 It’s important to remember that market values are not official appraisals, so they should only be used as a starting point when determining a home’s worth.
-An easy to use online tool is Zillow Zestimate or eppraisal.com.
-Though another, more thorough starting point may be a comparative market analysis (CMA) created by your realtor.
+An easy to use online tool is Zillow Zestimate or eppraisal.com, though a more thorough starting point may be a comparative market analysis (CMA) created by your realtor.

 Looking to have a CMA done in Colorado?
 Let our sister company American Home Agents help!

 A home appraisal is an objective, third-party assessment of a home’s market value.
 They’re ordered by mortgage lenders to assess the market value and to ensure the borrower isn’t trying to borrow more money than the home is worth.
 So, the appraised value sets the amount that may be mortgaged for a property.